Apply for parental responsibility

 To apply, fill in the application for an order (C1).

-Send this to your local county court or family proceedings court.
+Send this to your local family court.

 If you and your partner use a surrogate to have a child, you’ll need to apply for a parental order.